zukunft/zukunft.com/docs/code_functions_all.md

     \-- add_message_text - section for function add_message_text not yet defined that it should be add in /user/user_message.php
     \-- add_warning_text - section for function add_warning_text not yet defined that it should be add in /user/user_message.php
     \-- add_info_text - section for function add_info_text not yet defined that it should be add in /user/user_message.php
-    \-- add - section for function add not yet defined that it should be add in /user/user_message.php
+    \-- merge - section for function merge not yet defined that it should be add in /user/user_message.php
     \-- add_list_name_id - section for function add_list_name_id not yet defined that it should be add in /user/user_message.php
     \-- set_added_depending - section for function set_added_depending is expected to be set and get in /user/user_message.php
     \-- unset_added_depending - section for function unset_added_depending not yet defined that it should be add in /user/user_message.php